Akhil244/Cognizant-Deep-Skilling-Java-FSE-Digital-Nurture-4.0-Solutions/README.md

 This repository originally contained all Week 1 solutions

-Due to a Git misconfiguration and accidental conflicts during version control operations, all of the Week files were lost from the working directory.
+Due to a Git misconfiguration and accidental conflicts during version control operations, all of the Week 1 and 2 files were lost from the working directory.

 ## Actions Taken